Payment screening

 Key concepts

-To enable Payment Screening, include a new payment_screening object within the AML section of your Fraud API V2 request configuration.
+Include a payment_screening object within the AML section of your Fraud API V2 request configuration.
 This object contains two configuration blocks:

 Each block allows you to define separate risk settings for the sender and receiver in a transaction.